FedeMala00/second_assignment/README.md

   2. `last_target_service` prints the instructions to obtain the last target given to the robot,
   3. `subscriber_pos_vel` prints the distance between the robot and the target and the average velocity of the robot in the last 10 (chosen parameter) observations.

+## Nodes descriptions
+Brief description of all the implemented nodes.
+### `node_action_client`
+This script defines a ROS node named `node_action_client` that acts as a client to an action server.
+The action server provides an action of type PlanningAction using the "namespace" /reaching_goal founded by using the command `rostopic list`.
+The client allows the user to input a desired `x` and `y` coordinate.
+These coordinates are then set as parameters in the ROS parameter server and sent as a goal to the action server.
+The goal is an instance of `PlanningGoal` and contains the target pose (position and orientation) for the robot, in which the position coordinates are set equal to the prevoius `x` and `y`.

+The client also subscribes to the `/odom` topic, which publish messages of type Odometry.
+The callback function for this subscription, `pub_pos_vel`, extracts the position and velocity information from the Odometry message and publishes it to the `/pos_vel_topic` using a custom message `Pos_vel` that can be visualized into the `msg` directory.
+While waiting for the goal to be achieved, the client continuously prints the latest feedback received from the action server which contains the current pose of the robot.
+If the robot's position is within a range of 0.5 from the target position, the goal is considered reached.

+Furthermore the user has the option to cancel the goal by pressing 'c'.
+If the goal is reached or cancelled, the user can choose to restart the program by pressing 'r' or quit by pressing 'q'.
+If the program is restarted, the user can input a new target position.

+### `last_target_service`

+### `subscriber_pos_vel`